nikomatsakis/rustacean-principles/src/what_is_rust.md

 <img src="/image/dancing-ferris.gif" alt="Dancing Ferris" width="300"></img>

+A **DRAFT** set of principles guiding Rust development and its open source organization.

 ## What is Rust?

 * A language **empowering everyone to build reliable and efficient software**.